zb-coder/CV/README.md

 #### Code First Girls (1st October 2020 - 19th November 2020)
 -	Coding Kickstarter (Softwire - Remote) - Introduction to Python Programming
 -	It was an 8-week programme which taught us the basics of Python.
+-	Here is a blog I wrote about my time at Code First Girls: https://zainabsjourney.wordpress.com/2020/12/04/code-first-girls-python-first-few-weeks/

 #### Muslamic Makers Digital Careers Kickstarter Programme (September 2020 – January 2021)
 -	Attended workshops on different roles in tech.
 -	Worked with a real life business to help solve their business problem.
+-	Here is a blog I wrote about the user research work we did to help a business with their real life problem: https://zainabsjourney.wordpress.com/2020/12/04/muslamic-makers-user-research-task/

 #### Makers Academy (July 2021 - October 2021)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine
-- Intensive 12 week coding bootcamp helped greatly with my tech skills as well as soft skills.
+- An intensive 16 week coding bootcamp which helped greatly with my tech skills as well as soft skills.
 - Test Driven Development (TDD) throughout all projects and weekly challenges.
 - Took part in full stack projects.
 - Encouraged to solve problems on my own which gave me the confidence to try new ways to solve things.
 - Exposed to different tech stacks.
 - Pair programming and group work helped me develop the skill of being able to adapt.
 Not only to new ways of working/ learning but also to working with different people.
 - Completed final group project in MERN stack ina high pressure team environment using paring and TDD.
--
+- Here is a blog I wrote about how I found the Makers Pre-Course: https://zainabsjourney.wordpress.com/2021/07/25/makers-pre-course/

 ## Hobbies, Interests and other stuff

-Any cool stuff that makes you a super part of a software development team

 #### Sports
 - Muay Thai
 - Rounders
 - Treking/ Hiking in the Peak District
 #### Interests
-Tech: Learning new languages
+- Tech: Learning new languages
-Health: Into clean eating and regular exercise
+- Health: Into clean eating and regular exercise
-Hikes: Join charity hikes/ treks
+- Hikes: Join charity hikes/ treks
 #### Other Stuff
 Languages: Fluent in Somali and English